rculver123/modeling-small-intestine-microbiota/README.md

 Repository accompanying the manuscript "Improved mouse models of the small intestine microbiota usiung region-specific sampling"

-All data analysis conducted by Rebecca Culver
+All data analysis and figure creation conducted by Rebecca Culver

 ## Description